The Importance of Reading

 Formative assessment is ongoing throughout each lesson.
 It judges progress and enables the teacher to make flexible adaptations to their planned teaching.

 Effective formative assessment, daily marking and feedback and adult interaction within lessons is firmly embedded into our approach to teaching and learning of reading.
-All pupils are supported to develop, progress and move their learning forward through support, questioning and feedback.
-Pupils demonstrate the impact this has on improving their learning through editing and response.
-Reading is assessed by teachers who use Insight for their year groups to allocate a level for each pupil.
+All children are supported to develop, progress and move their learning forward through support, questioning and feedback.
+Children demonstrate the impact this has on improving their learning through editing and response.
+Reading is assessed by teachers who use Insight for their year groups to allocate a level for each child.